codeCasa/JazSharp/README.md

   - [Build and run](#buildAndRun)
   - [Map](#devMap)

+## Notes
+This repro is a fork of the original [JazSharp](https://github.com/Sellorio/JazSharp) repository.
+And is being maintained without huge investments.

 <a id="prereqs"></a>
 ## Prerequisites

-- .NET Core 2.2 Runtime
+- .NET 5 Runtime

 <a id="intro"></a>
 ## Introduction